magao-x/handbook/operating/software/utils/fdpr.rst

 We typically make measurements at defocused positions of +/-40 and +/-60mm.
 To check that the camera is set appropriately, drive stagesci2 to 35 and 115 mm and confirm that the PSF is not saturating.

-When driving the tweeter on the RTC, you will need to set up a TCP shmim stream of camsci2 from the ICC to RTC.
+When driving the tweeter on the RTC, you will need to set up a TCP :term:`shmim` stream of camsci2 from the ICC to RTC.

 Quick start
 -------------------